GoogleChrome/web.dev/src/site/content/en/react/how-to-use-amp-in-nextjs/index.md

       </figcaption>
     </figure>

-1. Try using `useAmp` to render AMP’s replacement of the image tag, `amp-img`:
+1. Try using `useAmp` to render AMP's replacement of the image tag, `amp-img`:

     ```jsx/5-27
     import React from 'react';